 Sarah Martin has been an entrepreneur for over a decade.
 In light of this, each month we speak with exceptional women entrepreneurs in the Twin Cities Metropolitan area.
 What are they passionate about?
-What drives them to be successful?
+How are they successful?
 What tips can they give us to start our own businesses?
 Each Beauty in the Chaos feature takes a look at behind the scenes of each of these gals’ lives.

 This month, we interviewed Rachel Tessalone and Paula Warford, co-owners of The Barre, a boutique fitness studio located off the picturesque main street in Wayzata, Minn.
 We were excited to learn that The Barre is a family business, like Beautiful Chaos™, as Rachel and Paula are sisters-in-law.
 In this feature, they give us a rundown of how they opened the very first barre studio in Minnesota, and how they continue to make it unique, relevant and successful.